BUGS-NYU/nyu-cs-wiki/docs/All/labs.md

  - [Urban Intelligence Lab](https://www.urbanintelligencelab.org/): The Urban Intelligence Lab, and its Civic Analytics program, works directly with city agencies and non-profit organizations to conduct rigorous, problem-oriented research that serves the dual purpose to advance our scientific understanding of cities and have a direct impact on public sector decision-making.
 Our goals are to bring evidence to policy-making, to democratize knowledge through information transparency, and to analyze and address the root causes and disparate impact of discrimination and bias embedded in urban analytics.

 ## Other:

+ - [OLAB](https://www.nyuolab.org/main/#home): We’re interested in human and artificial intelligence.
+We use artificial intelligence (AI) to better understand and care for the human brain, and in study the human brain to build better AI.

  - [Applied Dynamics and Optimization Laboratory](https://wp.nyu.edu/adol/): Our lab’s broad research areas include dynamics, control, and optimization of mechanical systems.
 Main domains for implementations and applications include robotic and biomechanical systems and their intersections such as lower-body wearable robots.